Enid High installs hundreds of yard signs recognizing senior class

 “You anticipate getting to see yourself graduate, but it’s cool seeing (the yard sign) as a physical reminder of your goals,” said Espinal, who will attend Oklahoma Christian University this fall, the first in his family to go to college.

-Enid High Principal Dudley Darrow installed the signs, printed by PDQ ,around 11 a.m. along with the high school’s secretaries and other principals.
+Enid High Principal Dudley Darrow, along with the high school’s secretaries and other principals, installed the signs, which were printed by PDQ, around 11 a.m.
 Several hundred people stopped by the campus Wednesday looking for their faces and taking photos.
 By 5:30 p.m., he said he still could see students and their families walking around from his office window.

 “We are just continually trying to find ways to celebrate our seniors during this difficult time.
 It’s definitely a bag of emotions,” Darrow said of the signs, which culminate a spring that saw students and teachers moving to at-home distance learning after public schools were closed statewide in response to the pandemic.